AV306/xenon/README.md

 1. Extend IFeature or IToggleableFeature depending on the type of feature.
 2. Define a constructor and call `super( <name> );`, replacing `<name>` with the name of your feature.
 3. Register event callbacks in the constructor, see `Timer` for an example.
-(Note: some features, like JumpBoost, that require  modifying the values of fields right before they are accessed, are more complex.
-Use `EventFields`, see `JumpBoost`.)
+(Note: some features, like JumpBoost, that require  modifying the return values of methods, are more complex.
+Use `EventFields`, see `JumpBoost`.
+Please DO NOT just write your code in the mixin itself, that defeats the whole purpose of the event system >:( )
 4. Register your feature by calling its constructor in `Xenon` (main class).
+5. Add any translations to the lang file.

 .